MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-overview.md

 1. A user attempts to sign into an app and is redirected to the Microsoft Entra sign-in page.
 1. Once a user completes a certain step in the authentication, an **event listener** is triggered.
-1. The Microsoft Entra **event listener** service (custom authentication extension) sends an HTTP request to your **REST API endpoint**.
+1. Your **custom authentication extension** sends an HTTP request to your **REST API endpoint**.
 The request contains information about the event, the user profile, session data, and other context information.
 1. The **REST API** performs a custom workflow.
 1. The **REST API** returns an HTTP response to Microsoft Entra ID.
 1. The Microsoft Entra **custom authentication extension** processes the response and customizes the authentication based on the event type and the HTTP response payload.